Remote Proctoring: The Key to E-Learning Market Growth

 If the offering's maximum amount of $2,000,001 is raised:

 |Customer Acquisition & Marketing||$600,000||30.0%|

-This is an offering of Class A common stock, under registration exemption 4(a)(6), in Proctor360 Inc..
-This offering must raise at least $10,000 by November 1, 2021 at 11:59am ET.
+This is an offering of Class B common stock, under registration exemption 4(a)(6), in Proctor360 Inc..
+This offering must raise at least $10,000 by January 4, 2022 at 10:59am ET.
 If this offering doesn’t reach its target, then your money will be refunded.
 Proctor360 may issue additional securities to raise up to $2,000,001, the offering’s maximum.

 If the offering is successful at raising the maximum amount, then the company’s implied valuation after the offering (sometimes called its post-money valuation) will be:

 Email Communication Materials

 These financial statements have been audited by an independent Certified Public Accountant.

 The Offering Statement is a formal description of the company and this transaction.
 It’s filed with the SEC to comply with the requirements of exemption 4(a)(6) of the Securities Act of 1933.

 We’re also required to share links to each of the SEC filings related to this offering with investors.